In the history

 divers from the minesweeper

-Circle discovered the remains of the ship lying in
+Circle discovered the remains of the CSS

 about 195 feet of water six miles off Cherbourg.
 The